jonlpersson/ed-latimore/site/_drafts/a-personal-blog-teaches-you-how-to-build-an-email-list.md

 I don’t use paid promotions to build my email list.

-I don’t have anything against Google or Facebook ads, but I’ve never tried them.
+I have nothing against Google or Facebook ads, but I’ve never tried them.

 My general philosophy is that you pay in time or money.
 I put a lot of time into building my organic audience rather than money, but that doesn’t mean organic traffic doesn’t have its place.
 The leads gathered by a strong organic campaign are likely to translate into high-quality leads because they’re so targeted.